DInnaD/labnotebook/content/lab-notebook/2010-12-20-sun-visualizing-my-coding-over-the-past-year.md

 ---
+categories:
+- open-science
+- evolution
 comments: true
-date: 2010-12-20 00:05:10
+date: 2010-12-20T00:05:10Z
-layout: post
+redirects:
+- /wordpress/archives/641
+- /archives/641
 slug: sun-visualizing-my-coding-over-the-past-year
 title: 'Sun: Visualizing my coding over the past year'
-redirects: [/wordpress/archives/641, /archives/641]
-categories:
-- open-science
-- evolution
+url: /2010/12/20/sun-visualizing-my-coding-over-the-past-year/
 ---

 Not really working today, as holidays approach, but came across the Gource toolkit for creating video visualization from git development (inspired by the [Mendeley's example](http://vimeo.com/17919684)).
 So in the spirit of year-in-review reflections, here's my development from the past year (just for the phylogenetic statistics work).